DirectRTX/Simple-Ad-Network/README.md

 You'll find that it contains almost all of the same features as DirectRTX.
 The only features it doesn't have is the ability to use SubIDs or ClickIDs - but that's okay.
 Most publishers don't use those features, they are primarily used by ad networks.

+One important note that applies to both the Member's Area and Admin Dashboard:  anywhere you see traffic counts is referring to the amount of traffic purchased, not the total amount sent by a publisher.
+Any traffic not purchased is sent to the fallback URL.

 ## How To Use The Admin Dashboard

 You can access the Admin Dashboard here: